GIDSOpenStandaarden/Signpost/README.md

 # Overview of repositories

 ## GIDS Health Tools Interoperability (HTI)
 HTI is an open standard that support the shared function to start third party applications.
-It is inspired by the proven international education open standard IMS-LTI and can be (re)used in different initiatives, like Beter met Elkaar projects (SamenBeter Proeftuin Wijken en FitKnip Duurzame Financiering), MedMij, and Koppeltaal.
+It is inspired by the proven international education open standard IMS-LTI and can be (re)used in different initiatives, like Beter met Elkaar, MedMij, and Koppeltaal.
 It succeeds and replaces SNS/Launch, see below.

 ### HTI | POC
 - [GIDS-HTI-Protocol](https://github.com/GIDSOpenStandaarden/GIDS-HTI-Protocol) technical specification.